aybeedee/starter-ar-project/README.md

 # starter-ar-project
-A starter AR project in Unity
+A starter AR project built in Unity